pmndrs/zustand/docs/integrations/updating-draft-states.md

 For example, you have to add `[immerable] = true` for [class objects](https://immerjs.github.io/immer/complex-objects) to work.
-If you don't to this, `Immer` will still mutate the object, but not as a proxy, so it will also update the current state. `Zustand` checks if the state has actually changed, so since both the current state as well as the next state are equal (if you don't do it correctly), it will skip calling the subscriptions.
+If you don't do this, `Immer` will still mutate the object, but not as a proxy, so it will also update the current state. `Zustand` checks if the state has actually changed, so since both the current state as well as the next state are equal (if you don't do it correctly), it will skip calling the subscriptions.